eduvpn/documentation/README.md

 For further tweaking see the OpenVPN IPv6 [wiki](https://community.openvpn.net/openvpn/wiki/IPv6) page.

-The following should be enough, change your current `proto` line and assuming the first `/64` of the IP block you want to use is `2001:aaaa:bbbb:cccc::`:
+The following should be enough assuming the first `/64` of the IP block you want to use is `2001:aaaa:bbbb:cccc::`:

-    proto udp tcp udp6 tcp6
     server-ipv6 2001:aaaa:bbbb:cccc::/64
     push "route-ipv6 2000::/3"